Onaping Falls

 Onaping Falls (1996 census population 5,277) was a town in the Canadian province of Ontario, which existed from 1973 to 2000.
 It was created as part of the Regional Municipality of Sudbury, and took its name from the waterfalls (High Falls) on the Onaping River.

 On January 1, 2001, the town and the Regional Municipality were dissolved and amalgamated into the city of Greater Sudbury.
-The town is now part of Ward 3 on Greater Sudbury City Council, and is represented by councillor Gerry Montpellier.
+The town is now part of Ward 3 on Greater Sudbury City Council.

 In the Canada 2011 Census, the main communities in Onaping Falls were listed for the first time as two of six distinct population centres (or urban areas) in Greater Sudbury: Dowling (population 1,690, density 475.0 km2) and Onaping-Levack (population 2,042, density 251.3 km2).
-In the Canada 2016 Census, Onaping-Levack was dropped from the city's list of population centres, due to its population density falling below the 400/km2 standard, but Dowling was recorded as having a population of 1,466.

 Communities

 Onaping Falls is an amalgamation of three local communities: Dowling, Onaping, and Levack.
 Dowling is located 11 km from Onaping along Highway 144, while Levack is located north of the highway along Municipal Road 8.
 The smaller subdivisions of Levack Station and Phelans are also located along Highway 144 between Dowling and Onaping.

 The area is known for its recreational abundance; fishing, hunting, snowmobiling, cross-country and downhill skiing and most other recreational sports are common activities of the residents.

 It has become famous for High Falls, where the Onaping River drops 55 metres in a single plunge.
 The town is at the point where the Canadian Shield meets the Sudbury Nickel Irruptive, caused by a meteorite strike two billion years ago.
 There is a lookout off Highway 144 called the A. Y. Jackson Lookout, for the famous Group of Seven artist who memorialized the view on his canvas.

 The town is also home to Windy Lake Provincial Park.